JuliaActuary/ActuaryUtilities.jl/README.md

 ### Risk Measures

 - Calculate risk measures for a given vector of risks:
-  - `CTE` for the Conditiona Tail Expectation or `VaR` for the percentile/Value at Risk.
+  - `CTE` for the Conditiona Tail Expectation, or
+  - `VaR` for the percentile/Value at Risk.

 ### Insurance mechanics